Reconfiguring k-path vertex covers: Polynomial-Time Algorithms

-\textbf{Lemma~\ref{lem:token_movable}.} If either $|I|\neq \lceil n/k\rceil$ or $n\neq c\cdot k$ holds, then there exists at least one token movable by at least one step in the clockwise or counterclockwise direction.
-Furthermore, we can find such a token in linear time.
+If $I\cap J =\emptyset$, there exists at least one token movable in the clockwise or counterclockwise direction.
+Here, we say a token $u$ is \emph{movable} if and only if (i) there exists a neighbor $v$ of $u$ such that no token is placed on $v$, and (ii) moving a token on $u$ to $v$ results a $k$-path vertex cover.

-\begin{proof} If $|I|\neq \lceil n/k \rceil$, since $\lceil n/k \rceil$ is a minimum size of $k$-path vertex cover on $n$-vertex cycle, we can assume $|I|\geq \lceil n/k \rceil+1$.
+\begin{lemma} If either $|I|\neq \lceil n/k\rceil$ or $n\neq c\cdot k$ holds, then there exists at least one token movable by at least one step in the clockwise or counterclockwise direction.
+Furthermore, we can find such a token in linear time. \end{lemma} \begin{proof} If $|I|\neq \lceil n/k \rceil$, since $\lceil n/k \rceil$ is a minimum size of $k$-path vertex cover on $n$-vertex cycle, we can assume $|I|\geq \lceil n/k \rceil+1$.
 This implies that there exists some $k$-path that has at least two tokens on it.
 We can find such a path (and thus such tokens) in linear time, since there are at most $n$ distinct $k$-paths on an $n$-vertex cycle.
 Once we find such tokens, e.g., $u$ and $v$, at least one of them can move at least one step in clockwise or counterclockwise direction, since the $k$-path is now covered by $u$ and $v$ and if we move $v$, either $u$ or $v$ still covers the $k$-path.
 Hence, if $|I|\neq \lceil n/k \rceil$, this lemma holds.

 Consider the case $|I|=\lceil n/k \rceil$ and $n$ is not divisible by $k$.
 Since $I$ is a $k$-path vertex cover, $I$ covers all $k$-paths in $C$.
 Clearly, $C$ is a cycle of size $n$ if and only if the number of edges of $C$ is $n$.
 Suppose to the contrary that each $k$-path in $C$ has exactly one token of $I$.
 Then, the length of the cycle is $|I|\cdot (k-1)+|I|=|I|\cdot k$, which contradicts to the assumption that $n$ is not divisible by $k$.
 By this argument, similarly to the above $|I|\neq \lceil n/k \rceil$ case, there exists at least one $k$-path which has two tokens of $I$, and we can find them in linear time.
 This completes the proof. \end{proof}